 Through the years I have spent in the betting industry I noticed that new or casual sports bettors struggle to understand what a unit is and why so many tipsters are using in their practice.
 I will explain what units are and their importance for your success.
 Further, I will provide some basic example so everyone can learn what staking units are.
-In case you enjoy what you are reading please share it on your favorite social media.
+In case you enjoy what you are reading, please share it on your favourite social media.

 - Standardize the bet sizes quoted from tipsters

 - Protect us from losing our entire bankroll

 - Reduce the psychological pressure during losing runs

 - Measure the performance of the tipster so we can benchmark

 Why tipsters quote their predictions in units?
 As most of you already know money management in sports betting is from crucial importance in order to achieve profits in the long run.
 However, different punters have different money management preferences – some of them are willing to take bigger risks, while others are more risk-averse.
 Tipsters don't know the money value of the bank sizes of their followers, so they have to offer their services in a unified format.
 Therefore, units staking is used to standardize tipsters' staking size, but also to protect punters from losing their entire bankroll in a few bets.